nil0x9/flash-muon/README.md

-# Flash-Muon: An Efficient Implementation of Muon Optimzer
+# Flash-Muon: An Efficient Implementation of Muon Optimizer
 This repo implements an efficient version of Muon optimizer through a customized CUDA kernel for (large-dim) matmuls in Newton-Schulz iterations.